Bavarian Blast: Attendance

 The event is a big deal for the city, in 2008 it was reported by a document from the New Ulm Chamber of Commerce that the event had an attendance estimate equal to that of the two-weekend Oktoberfest festival the city holds (6,000 attendees).

-Naaren
+Narren

-A group of New Ulm citizens started a group called the "Naaren."
+A group of New Ulm citizens started a group called the "Narren."
 The group is based on German tradition.
 The members dress up in fun costumes they assemble and then put on handcarved masks which they import from Germany.
 While unusual, this group brings great cheer to the event.
 They always lead the dancing at the festival when the local municipal men's choir (the Concord Singers) performs.

 Heinzelmännchen gnomes

 A group of New Ulm Goosetown resident family that comes out to the festival to have a good time with the children and the young at heart.
 They love to dance and have a good time.
 Be sure to have your cameras, because they are always willing to stop and pose for a picture.
 The family includes Hans and his wife Carola, their energetic son Johanne, and their shy little daughter Angelika.
 Gertie the Goose is also often spotted with the family along with the three moral mushrooms, Max, Morrit, and Meta.
 It is said that to see a gnome would bring you good luck for the year to come.